Guide

 What are Skill Data?

-• Training History: Records of training programs attended and skills acquired through training.
+• Training History: Records of attended training programs and skills acquired through training.